peterpo2/AIPharm/docs/two-factor-email.md

 #   "codeExpiresAt": "2024-09-18T11:22:33.123Z"
 # }

-# 2) Retrieve the code from App_Data/Emails/xxx.eml
+# 2) Retrieve the code from your inbox (look for a message from aipharm@outlook.com)

 # 3) Submit the code + token to finish authentication
 curl -X POST http://localhost:8080/api/auth/verify-2fa \